-- One (1) continuous mooring line
+- Two (2) continuous mooring lines

 - One (1) fender

 - One (1) hoisting strap

-- One (1) tow line

 ADDENDUM D DAMAGE PENALTIES

 PENALTIES FOR DAMGE RESULTING FROM CONTACT BETWEEN BOATS

 RRS C6.6 and C8.6 permit the umpires or protest committee to decide the penalty when a boat breaks RRS 14.
 This addendum explains how damage will be assessed and gives general guidance on the appropriate penalty.
 When the protest committee has good reasons to do so, it may apply a different penalty.
 Damage will be divided into three (3) levels as shown in the following table: